Tamari Tatuashvili

 Tamari Tatuashvili (თამარი ტატუაშვილი, born April 12, 1991) is a Georgian women's football defender currently playing in the Turkish Super League for Hakkarigücü Spor with jersey number 12.
-She is a member of the Georgian national team since 2009.
+She has been a member of the Georgian national team since 2009.

 Club career

 Tamari Tatuashvili played for the clubs FC Norchi Dinamo Tbilisi, FC Iveria Khashuri and FC Dinamo Tbilisi.
 She enjoyed in the 2007–08 season the Georgian champion title with FC Dinamo Tbilisi.
 Later, she transferred to FC Baia Zugdidi, which became champion in the 2009–10 season.
 Following the dissolution of the Georgian women's league in 2010, she moved to Turkey, and signed with Lüleburgaz 39 Sporr to play in the 2011–12 Turkish Women's First Football League.
 The next season, she was transferred by Adana İdmanyurduspor.
-After appearing two full seasons and a half season for the Adana-based team, she moved in February 2015 to İlkadım Belediyesi Yabancılar Pazarı Spor in Samsun.
+After appearing two full seasons and a half season for the Adana-based team, she moved in February 2015 to İlkadım Belediyesi in Samsun.

 She debuted at the 2007–08 UEFA Women's Cup – Group A7 match as part of the team FC Dinamo Tbilisi against the Ukrainian Arsenal Kharkiv on August 9, 2007, and played in three games of the tournament.
 She appeared at the 2010–11 UEFA Women's Champions League – Group 5 playing for FC Baia Zugdidi.
 She participated in three qualifying round matches.
 She captained her team.

 After her team was relegated to the Second League at the end of the 2017–18 season, she transferred to the newly promoted First League club Hakkarigücü Spor in October 2018.

 In the |2022–23 Turkish Women's Super League season, she transferred to Trabzonspor..